emin2045/BeManager/README.md

 The goal is to maximize the total ratings of players you signed while spending no more than
 $X.
 ***
-NOTE: The splitting operations designed for .txt files.Contains greedy approach,heap sort, knapsack problem and rod cutting
+NOTE: The splitting operations designed for .txt files.Contains greedy approach,dynamic programming ,heap sort, knapsack problem and rod cutting.

+Greedy Algorithms’ and Dynamic Programming’s time complexity is different from each other.
+For example, Dynamic Programming bigger than Greedy Algorithm’s.
+However, Greedy Algorithm results are incorrect occasionally on the other hand Dynamic Programming always find the correct solution.
 ***
 Sample index:
 --